Brendan36/Brendan36/README.md

 ### 💡 Data-Driven Innovator | Ethical Tech Builder | AI-Powered Analyst

-### 👀 I’m interested in ...
+#### 👀 Interested in ...

 I’m a cross-disciplinary problem solver passionate about using technology, transparency, and truth to build systems that empower people and promote sustainable outcomes.
-With a foundation in data analytics, algorithmic trading, and AI, I create tools that challenge norms... from ethical trading bots to smart dashboards that visualize impact and decision-making in real time.
+With a foundation in data analytics, algorithmic trading, and AI, I'm creating tools that challenge norms... from ethical trading bots to smart dashboards that visualize impact and decision-making in real time.

 ---